— One of five extant Baldwin Arithmometers from 1874. Price $9,400.00.

 Leave a comment - Edit - Delete

 Antique_James_Harrison_Sewing_Machine_patented_on_ Unbelievable find; the first sewing machine of James Harrison Jr. of New York, NY, ever to be found!
-Harrison patented his invention on August 9, 1859, and August 30, 1859.
+Harrison patented this antique sewing machine on August 9, 1859, and August 30, 1859.

 The patents and the patent model in the Smithsonian Institution were the only items know before about James Harrison's invention.
 Harrison's machine utilizes a barbed or bearded needle which sewed from below the stitch-plate.
 Unlike the barbed needle on the Boynton sewing machine, the needle on Harrison's machine rotated while moving up and down.